 You can add and customize survey buttons with the Look & Feel button at the top of the screen.

-Information Technology & Analytics has made every effort to ensure that emails sent via Qualtrics land in recipients’ inboxes instead of clutter or junk folders.
-Qualtrics servers are whitelisted on Ithaca College’s email system (Outlook).
+Information Technology & Analytics (IT&A) has made every effort to ensure that emails sent via Qualtrics land in recipients’ inboxes rather than in spam or junk folders.
+Microsoft Exchange whitelists Qualtrics servers.

-However, ITA does not have control over all aspects of Outlook or other email applications.
+However, IT&AA does not have control over all aspects of Outlook or other email applications.
 For example, in Outlook, emails are sent to the clutter folder based on an algorithm that examines which emails the user typically opens and reads.
 If several similar email messages are ignored (e.g., survey invitations), Outlook may take that as a cue to send similar messages to clutter.
 Unfortunately, we aren’t able to control this behavior.
-It's good practice to thoroughly review emails that wind up in clutter or junk before you delete them.
+It's good practice to thoroughly review emails that end up in your spam or junk folder before deleting them.